tobibeer/TiddlyWikiDoc/VISION.md

 * the TiddlyWiki API documentation is a TiddlyWiki and built by one
 * most of the API documentation logic is build within that TiddlyWiki
 	* rather than implemented in a comment parser
 * no 3rd party rendering libraries / external dependencies
+	* except for plugins in that TiddlyWiki, e.g. higlight.js or CodeMirror

 ### 2. KISS